Remediate Semi-Diplomatic Transcriptions

 Replace all <head> elements with the <label> element.
 Add the @type attribute and "heading" value to the <label> element if the label is working as a heading.

 If act and scene numbers are in your XML file but not in the original text, comment out <div> act and scene numbers.
 You must delete closing <div> tags, not comment them out.
-It is possible for the editor to add <milestone> elements pointing to the modern text later, so it is important to keep these commented out <div> elements.
+It is possible for the editor to add <milestone> elements pointing to the modernized text later, so it is important to keep these commented out <div> elements.

 Conversion yields: